kevinpalis/gobii-hdf5/NAM/0Readme.txt

 loadNAM.c
-This program takes five arguments: The input csv file, the number of samples, the number of markers, the name of HDF5 file and the name of the HDF5 dataset in that file.
-The input file was "/shared_data/NAM_HM32/csv/c2.csv", 9.4M markers by 5K samples.
-Load time was 24 minutes.
+This program takes five arguments: The input csv file, the number of samples, the number of markers, the name of the HDF5 file and the name of the HDF5 dataset in that file.
+The input file was "/shared_data/NAM_HM32/csv/c2.csv", 9.4M markers by 5K samples, or this file plus c1.csv.
+Load time was 24 minutes for c2 only, 55 minutes for both.

 Test Cases